MileHacker Logo

 Dining & Tipping Practices

-Tipping is common for services in the United States.
+Tipping is common for services within the United States.
 It is customary to wait to be seated in restaurants.

 Dining Notes